Skip to content

 Image-032

-This coh_diff single band asset generated is displayed in the map using the Select Assets function and the coolwarm color map (negative coherence differences in shades of blue and positive differences in shades of red).
+The coh_diff single band asset generated with STACK is displayed in the map using the Select Assets function and the coolwarm_r color map (negative coherence differences in shades of red and positive differences in shades of blue).
+Min and Max are set to -0.5 and 0.5 respectively.

 Coherence loss binary mask single band asset